tdwg/process/review_manager.md

 It is then up to the Author to respond to the Review Manager concerning all comments and associated recommendations.
 The Review Manager examines the Author's responses and any updated submission.
 One of two actions are then selected for the submission:

-- A recommendation to the Executive Committee (via the Secretariat) that the standard be accepted or
+- A recommendation to the Executive Committee (via the Secretariat) that the Standard be accepted or

-- A recommendation to the Author that further work on the standard is required.
+- A recommendation to the Author that further work on the Standard is required.

 A number of iterations may be required before a recommendation to accept the proposal is made to the Executive Committee.